Approximating CKY with Transformers: Background and Notation

-Importantly, it can be shown that under the max-plus semiring, one of the subgradients of $A(\ell^R, \ell^E)$ with respect to $\beta$ is a one-hot representation of a highest scoring parse for $x$ under $G$~\citep{eisner-2016-inside,rush-2020-torch}.
-We will refer to such a one-hot subgradient as $\beta^* \in \{0,1\}^{T \times T \times |\mcN|}$ going forward.
-We emphasize that while $\beta^*$ can indeed be computed as a subgradient (and is therefore relatively easily obtained with automatic differentiation frameworks), computing it in this way is exactly equivalent to running the CKY algorithm, and so still requires $O(|\mcR| T^3)$ time.
+\paragraph{CKY as a subgradient} Recent work~\citep{eisner-2016-inside,rush-2020-torch} has emphasized that inference algorithms such as CKY may be fruitfully viewed as a special case of calculating the gradient or a subgradient of a generalized log partition function with respect to (some function of) the log potentials associated with an input.
+In particular, the CKY algorithm can be viewed as computing a subgradient of the ``max score'' variant of the log partition function with respect to an input sentence $x$'s chart; see Appendix~\ref{sec:gradient-cky} for details.
+Thus, $\beta^*$ is relatively easily obtained with automatic differentiation frameworks.
+However, computing it in this way is exactly equivalent to running the traditional CKY algorithm, and so still requires $O(|\mcR| T^3)$ time.

-\paragraph{Transformer-based CKY approximations} In the remainder of the paper, we seek to train a \textit{model} (i.e., an inference network~\citep{Kingma2014,johnson2016perceptual,tu2018learning}) to predict $\beta^*$ directly, in the hope of parsing more efficiently.
-Thus, unlike the standard CKY algorithm, which consumes potentials $\ell^{R}$ and $\ell^{E}(x)$ and then outputs a parse, we instead propose to train a transformer to map input sentences to their correct parses, as determined by $\ell^{R}$ and $\ell^{E}(x)$.
-This trained transformer can then be used (without potentials) on unseen sentences generated by the same grammar.
+\paragraph{Transformer-based CKY approximations} The remainder of the paper focuses on training a model (i.e., an inference network~\citep{Kingma2014,johnson2016perceptual,tu2018learning}) to predict $\beta^*$ directly, in the hope of parsing more efficiently.
+Rather than use $\ell^{R}$ and $\ell^{E}(x)$ to recursively compute $\beta^*$ as the traditional CKY algorithm does, or compute $\beta^*$ by differentiating with respect to $\beta$, we instead propose to simply train a transformer to map a sentence to a correct $\beta^*$ for it.
+The hope is that the trained transformer will learn to represent information about the grammar implicitly in its weights, and that it can then be used without log potentials to parse unseen sentences from the same grammar.
 This approach is illustrated in schematic form in Figure~\ref{fig:schematic}.

-We emphasize that we seek to evaluate our trained inference network's approximation to $\beta^*$ on held-out sentences that are \textit{from the same distribution} (i.e., sampled from the same PCFG) as the training sentences.
+We seek to evaluate our trained inference network's approximation to $\beta^*$ on held-out sentences that are \textit{from the same distribution} (i.e., sampled from the same PCFG) as the training sentences.
 This contrasts with the vast majority of work on approximating classical algorithms with neural networks~\citep{graves2014neural,kaiser2016neural}, which instead evaluates performance on out-of-distribution, and in particular \textit{longer}, inputs than those on which the model was trained.
 We do not focus on length generalization, first because we believe generalizing even in-domain is useful in parsing applications, and second because we find transformers trained on random PCFGs struggle to generalize even to inputs of the same length.